-This publication sets out the Local Distribution Zone (LDZ) transportation charges which will apply from 1st April 2021 for the use of the Wales & West Utilities Ltd (WWU) Distribution Network (DN), as required by Standard Special Condition A4 of the Gas Transporter Licence.
+This publication sets out the Local Distribution Zone (LDZ) transportation charges which will apply from 1st April 2022 to 31st March 2023 for the use of the Wales & West Utilities Ltd (WWU) Distribution Network (DN), as required by Standard Special Condition A4 of the Gas Transporter Licence.
 This document does not override or vary any of the statutory, licence or Uniform Network Code (UNC) obligations upon WWU.
+This notice is being published in accordance with UNC TPD B 1.8.2 a.